Foil the Flu FAQs

 I work on weekends and nights.
 Are there any convenient times for me to get the flu vaccine at NIH?

 There are appointments offered specifically for those who work nights and weekends.
 Clinic hours are scheduled on early mornings, evenings and Saturdays.
-Unlike in previous years, the vaccine will be given by appointment only.
-Visit the registration site early to secure an appointment that fits your schedule
+The vaccine will be given by appointment only.
+Visit the registration site early to secure an appointment that fits your schedule.

 Where can I get the vaccine if I cannot get it here at NIH?